praisep99/alx-system_engineering-devops/0x00-shell_basics/README.md

 task 0.Where_am_I?
 task 1.
-What’s in there?
+What’s in there
+task 2.There is no place like home?